 1.9 What penalties can the FCA impose for breach?

-Note that recently there has been a definite change in the nature of the FCA's enforcement regime.
-The final notices issued to Lamprell, Nestor and Prudential (all during the first half of 2013) highlight that the focus of the FCA's sanctions seems to be that of deterrence, as opposed to market integrity, that fines are potentially becoming much larger (with a new framework for calculating fines), and that the FCA is prepared to take action for a company's systems failings even where there is no detriment to the market or investors.
+Note that over the last few years there has been a definite change in the nature of the FCA's enforcement regime.
+The final notices issued to Lamprell, Nestor and Prudential (all during the first half of 2013) highlight that the focus of the FCA's sanctions seems to be that of deterrence, as opposed to market integrity, that fines are potentially becoming much larger, and that the FCA is prepared to take action for a company's systems failings even where there is no detriment to the market or investors.

-For more information Lamprell, Nestor and Prudential as well as details of other final notices issued by the FCA, see Practice note, FCA and FSA final notices regarding breaches of the DTR and LR (www.practicallaw.com/9-384-6676).
+For more information on Lamprell, Nestor and Prudential as well as details of other final notices issued by the FCA, see Practice note, FCA and FSA final notices regarding breaches of the DTR and LR ( www.practicallaw.com/9-384-6676) .

 Section 2: Practical guidance on Model Code compliance

 Individuals bound by the Model Code must seek clearance to deal in the company's securities.
 Companies must require the relevant individuals to whom the Model Code applies to comply with the Model Code and companies must take all proper and reasonable steps to secure their compliance.
 In practice, this means that companies need to ensure that the restrictions on dealings are widely understood by their PDMRs, that the relevant individuals are aware that the restrictions apply to them and that systems are in place to apply the correct clearance procedures under the Model Code.